spexod/Portal/README.md

-*Deploy the Docker images into running Containers* With a successful container deployment, check `localhost` on a browser, and you should see the deployed website and API
+*Deploy the Docker images into running Containers* With a successful container deployment, check `localhost` on a browser, and you should see the deployed website and API.docker-compose
 ```angular2html
 docker-compose up
 ```